top of page

 Watch for:

-• difficulty learning letter–sound relationships
+• Difficulty learning letter–sound relationships

-• trouble sounding out simple words
+• Trouble sounding out simple words

-• guessing words instead of decoding
+• Guessing words instead of decoding

-• reading words without understanding them
+• Reading words without understanding them

-• frustration or avoidance of reading activities
+• Frustration or avoidance of reading activities

 At this stage, challenges may become more visible as reading demands increase.